jupiterbak/RASA/speech/data/core/chitchat.md

 * affirm
     - utter_explain_nlu
     - utter_direct_to_step2
-* ask_weather OR ask_builder OR ask_howdoing OR ask_whoisit OR ask_whatisrasa OR ask_isbot OR ask_howold OR ask_languagesbot OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR telljoke OR ask_whatismyname OR ask_howbuilt
+* ask_builder OR ask_howdoing OR ask_whoisit OR ask_whatisdemonstrator OR ask_isbot OR ask_howold OR ask_languagesbot OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR joke OR ask_whatismyname OR ask_howbuilt
     - action_chitchat
     - utter_direct_to_step2